deven-org/deven-website/documentation/how-to-add-blog-posts.md

 In the output of the command you should see a URL under `Create a pull request for 'YOUR_BRANCH' on GitHub by visiting:` which you can click to create a PR on Github.
 If you do not see the link visit the [GitHub page](https://github.com/deven-org/deven-website/pulls) and press `New pull request`.

 Once the PR is created please share it with the team for a review.
-You can do that by posting it in the internal Slack channel or tag @Jumace as a reviewer.
+You can do that by posting it in the internal Slack channel or tag [@Jumace](https://github.com/Jumace) as a reviewer.

 ### Merge the PR

 After the PR is approved you can merge it.
-This will trigger an automatic deployment of the DEVEN website and the article will be visible on the website a few minutes after
+This will trigger an automatic deployment of the DEVEN website and the article will be visible on the website a few minutes after.

 ## Support